 Physical Factors – If your child is in a new building this year, be sure he or she avoids undue stress by learning the physical layout before the bell rings on day one.
 Find out in advance where each class is located, how to get to the cafeteria and which hallway leads to the main office.
 If it’s uncool for mom or dad to show the ropes, a sibling or trusted neighborhood kid a few grades ahead may be able to help.

 There’s also physical reconditioning that’s often necessary to prepare for being back in school.
 Encourage your child to reset sleeping habits days before classes start and set a plan for organizing homework and extracurricular activities back into the schedule.
 The sooner a routine returns, the better it is for everyone.

 Keep checking that check-in list so your child starts the year off strong.
-If you want any guidance or added support along the way, Centerstone has child and family therapists in 250 schools and 20 outpatient locations throughout Middle Tennessee.
-We’re here to help at 888-291-4357 (HELP).
+If you want any guidance or added support along the way, Centerstone is here to help.

 Beth Hail is Regional Vice President for Centerstone.